venom1270/AdventOfCode-2022/README.md

 ## Day 11

 Not that difficult, but input parsing was a nightmare 😵‍💫.
 For part 2 I had to use `u64` types and also a trick to mod each number with LCM of all test division numbers.
 Used enums for the first time - they make code a lot more fancy and readable, I have to use them more often movign forward!
 Otherwise GG, done day 10 and day 11 today 🥳.
 Still have to debug day 9 though...

+## Day 12

+That was a standard uni/leetcode problem - not much difficulties.
+Opted for a breadth first approach, mainly beacause recursion with memoization in Rust does not seem so trivial... unless there's some special trick to it. 🤔